memfault/interrupt/_posts/2023-04-12-feb-march-2023-roundup.md

 Nice combination of software components for a PDP11/40 emulator running on an RP2040

 - [**Wren6991/OpenDAP**](https://github.com/Wren6991/OpenDAP)<br>
-This is cool- an ARM DAP implementation designed to interface RISC-V cores.
+This is cool- an Arm DAP implementation designed to interface RISC-V cores.
 Enables using SWD probes with a RISC-V implementation.
 A work-in-progress, but very neat! - Noah.

 - [**mborgerson/gdbstub: Simple, single-file, dependency-free GDB stub that can be easily dropped in to your project.**](https://github.com/mborgerson/gdbstub)<br>
 An example single-file embeddable gdbstub, enables adding built-in gdb target support to an application